-A business licence is obtained through informal registration with the responsible commercial authority if all requirements have been met and documented.
+A trade licence is obtained through informal registration with the responsible trade authority if all requirements have been met and documented.
 For trades with legal force reservation, it is necessary to wait for the legal force of the notification of reliability.
 Any allowances, approvals or equivalences applied for at the latest at the time of business registration must be taken into consideration within the three-month deadline for execution, effective upon receipt of the business registration.
-Certain trades must also document liability insurance//liability coverage (e.g. construction industry, real estate trustees, insurance brokers, investment consultants).
+Certain trades must also document liability insurance/liability coverage (e.g. construction industry, real estate trustees, insurance brokers, investment consultants).

 The competent Chamber of Commerce (district or regional office) will advise you about applicable permits and will issue a NeuFöG confirmation for start-ups or company transfers.
 As an additional service, your business registration can be transmitted electronically to the competent trade authority from there.

 The competent trade authority is the district administrative authority of the business’s location, namely, depending on the location, the office of the district commissioner, the municipal authority of the city or, in Vienna, the municipal district office.

 Trade licence (from 1.5.2018)

 The trade licence combines all trade licences.
 There is no need for action for existing business owners.